root-project/root/montecarlo/vmc/doc/index.md

-\defgroup vmc The VirtuaL MONTE CARLO classes.
+\defgroup vmc VirtuaL Monte Carlo
+\ingroup montecarlo

 More details can be found in [the Virtual Monte Carlo documentation](https://root.cern.ch/vmc).